nicolasgasco/capstone_project_coding_nomads/readme.md

 This is the final project of the online [Python course](https://codingnomads.co/courses/python-bootcamp-online/) by CodingNomads.

 ### Aim
-The aim of the project is providing a series of statistics (e.g. average user count or most popular times) on a set of Twitter tweets fetched using *tweepy* and stored in a database using *sqlalchemy*.
+The aim of the project is providing a series of statistics (e.g. average user count or most popular hours) on a set of Twitter tweets fetched using *tweepy* and stored in a database using *sqlalchemy*.
 The results of said statistics can be previewed in the three .txt files in the main folder of the project:
 - results_text_analysis.txt: stats on the text of the tweets, e.g. most frequently used symbols and longest word in the set.
 - results_time_analysis.txt: stats on the time when the tweets were written, e.g. most popular hours or oldest tweet.